stakater/Playbook/content/stacks/logging.md

 # Logging Stack

+![Logging](./image/logging.png)

+## Overview

 Logging Stack contains all tools required to collect and store logs of your pods.

-![Logging](./image/logging.png)

 ## Tools Matrix